Need for Speed Logo

 Font and Colors

-There are no graphic elements on the logo of the video game.
-The only symbol existed in 2008-2013: an abstract shape like the letter “n” through the Speedline runs.
-It symbolized speed, which is the foundation of NFS.
+The video game logo has no graphic elements.
+From 2008 to 2013, the only symbol was an abstract shape like the letter “n” through the Speedline runs.
+It symbolizes speed, which is the foundation of NFS.

-A font called NFS does exist, but it is not used in a modern logo.
-The wordmark 2008-2013 served as the basis for this typeface, where the capital “N” looked like a lowercase one.
-The unconventional design, combining lower and upper case letters, is now irrelevant.
-Based on the original NFS font, the designers have developed a new version, which retains oblique cuts but has different proportions of characters.
+A font called NFS exists but is not used in a modern logo.
+The wordmark 2008-2013 served as the basis for this typeface, in which the capital “N” appeared as lowercase.
+With lowercase and uppercase letters combined, the unconventional design is now irrelevant.
+Based on the original NFS font, the designers have developed a new version that retains oblique cuts but has different character proportions.

 All Need for Speed logos except the first have black oblique lettering.
-In the debut version, the episode title was red, and the additional text was white.
+The debut version’s episode title was red, and the additional text was white.
 Black was used only as a background.

 What does the Need for Speed logo mean?